tewarid/tewarid.github.io/_posts/2014/2014-10-29-wireless-router-with-buildroot-and-raspberry-pi.md

 iptables -A FORWARD -i wlan0 -o usb0 -j ACCEPT
 ```

-Change usb0 to eth0 if that is where your ISP link is at.
+Where usb0 is the ethernet interface on my Raspberry Pi.

-Check where your default route is configured for with
+Check how your default route is configured, with

 ```bash
 netstat -nr
 ```

-Or
+OR

 ```bash
 route